top of page

 3. Understand Your Gross Profit Margin

-Gross Profit is what’s left after you subtract the cost of florals, hardware materials and design labor from your retail price—operating expenses are not directly included when calculating Gross Profit.
+Gross Profit is what’s left after you subtract the cost of flowers, hard goods and design labor from your retail price—operating expenses are not directly included when calculating Gross Profit.

-Your Gross Profit Margin should reflect the industry standard which has typically been 60–70% for an arrangement, when not including labor.
+Your Gross Profit Margin should reflect the industry standard which has typically been 65–75% for wedding and event arrangements, when not including labor.
 This Gross Profit Margin should leave enough room to pay yourself, cover your operating expenses, and reinvest in your business.
 It’s a key number, and it tells you how healthy your pricing is.

-It's easy-peasy for Floral Math Works to calculate the Gross Profit Margin and the Gross Profit for any arrangement or event--big or small--before you ever place an order or quote an estimate to a client!
-That means no; to manual calculators, to Excel or Google spreadsheets, to expensive downloadable software, to guesswork, and to mystery around the numbers and formulas.
+It's easy-peasy for Floral Math Works to calculate the Gross Profit Margin and the Gross Profit for any arrangement or event—big or small—before you ever place an order or quote an estimate to a client!
+That means no to; manual calculators, Excel or Google spreadsheets, expensive software, guesswork, and the mystery around the numbers and formulas.

 The Bottom Line